reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 }
 ```

-Here, `onVisit` is an Event function.
+Here, `onVisit` is an Effect Event.
 The code inside it isn't reactive.
 This is why you can use `numberOfItems` (or any other reactive value!) without worrying that it will cause the surrounding code to re-execute on changes.

 On the other hand, the Effect itself remains reactive.
 Code inside the Effect uses the `url` prop, so the Effect will re-run after every re-render with a different `url`.
-This, in turn, will call the `onVisit` event function.
+This, in turn, will call the `onVisit` Effect Event.

 As a result, you will call `logVisit` for every change to the `url`, and always read the latest `numberOfItems`.
 However, if `numberOfItems` changes on its own, this will not cause any of the code to re-run.